swiftlang/swift-testing/Sources/Testing/Testing.docc/associating-bugs.md

 A bug's URL is passed as a string and must be parseable according to [RFC&nbsp;3986](https://www.ietf.org/rfc/rfc3986.txt).
 A bug's unique identifier can be passed as an integer or as a string.
-For more information on the formats recognized by the testing library, see <doc:BugIdentifiers>.
+For more information on the formats recognized by the testing library, see <doc:bug-identifiers>.

 ## Add titles to associated bugs